 Host Joshua Johnson is the co-creator of the series, Truth Be Told.
 He began his radio career at WLRN in Miami.
 He served for over five years as morning news host for KQED in San Francisco, where he became one of the station’s stars.
 Read more about Joshua.

-Producer Danielle Knight joined 1A from the Diane Rehm Show.
-She is a former congressional correspondent and associate editor for U.S. News & World Report magazine.
+Senior producer Danielle Knight joined 1A after working as a producer on the Diane Rehm Show and as a congressional correspondent for U.S. News & World Report magazine.
+She’s reported for The New York Times, PRI’s Living on Earth and The Center for Public Integrity.
 Danielle holds a master’s degree in journalism from Columbia University.

 Executive producer Rupert Allman moved to D.C. from New York where he worked for WNYC.
 He does not hold a master’s degree in journalism from Columbia.